Logging time on issues

 - Default conversion rates are 1w = 5d and 1d = 8h.

 Once you've started to work on a specific issue, log time to keep a record of it.
 That'll let you to your original estimate with how long it actually took to resolve the issue.

 - Open the issue and select ••• > Log time (or click + next to the Time tracking field)

-Fill in the Log time fields and select Log time
+Fill in the Log time fields and select Save

-Items below this point aren't available in the new issue view for boards and backlogs just yet.
-Click the issue key to open the full page view to perform these actions.
+Items below this point aren't available in the new issue view just yet.
+Click the issue key to open the full-page view to perform these actions.